Blastoma: Hepatoblastoma

-Hepatoblastoma (HBL) is the first and most common malignancy in children, often diagnosed during the first 3 years of life.
+Hepatoblastoma (HBL) is often diagnosed during the first 3 years of life.
 In most cases, HBL is a sporadic pathology, although it has been sometimes associated with specific genetic abnormalities such as the Beckwith-Wiedemann syndrome and familial adenomatous polyposis.

-The incidence has increased over the last three decades, and the risk of developing HBL has been demonstrated to be higher for premature babies with a birth weight of less than 1 kilo.
-The fact that the survival rate for premature babies has increased might also account for the rise in HBL incidence.
+The incidence of HBL has increased over the last three decades, with higher risks for development in premature babies with a birth weight of less than 1 kilogram.
+Increased survival rate for premature babies may also account for the rise in HBL incidence.
 The most common signs for diagnosis are abdominal distention and discomfort, generalized fatigue, loss of appetite and secondary anemia.

 The most important clinical marker for HBL is serum alpha-fetoprotein (AFP), except in the case of some rare variants of HBL and hepatocellular carcinoma that exhibit lower AFP levels.

 Medulloblastoma

 Brain tumors are the most common type of solid tumors to affect the pediatric population.

-In particular, medulloblastoma is the most common of them, and constitutes about 20% of all the malignant pediatric brain tumors, classified as a primitive neuroectodermal tumor (PNET) of the cerebellum.
+In particular, medulloblastoma is the most common of them, and constitutes about 20% of all the malignant pediatric brain tumors.

-Mortality during the first few years after diagnosis is around 15%, although current therapeutic approaches have reached cure rates of up to 60%.
-The most common forms of therapy are surgical resection, aided by radiation and chemotherapy (before or after surgery), and the survival rates that this yields are between 50% and 90%, a wide range that is influenced by the age at diagnosis, metastasis and histologic variants of the medulloblastoma of each patient.
-However, despite the long-term survival achieved with current treatments, the neurologic, endocrinologic and cognitive effects are still a great concern in the treatment of medulloblastoma.
+Mortality during the first few years after diagnosis is around 15%, although current therapeutic approaches have reached cure rates of up to 90%.
+The most common forms of therapy are a combination of surgical resection, radiation, and chemotherapy.
+Survival rates after treatment are between 50% and 90%, a wide range that is influenced by the age at diagnosis, metastasis and histologic variants of the medulloblastoma of each patient.
+However, despite the long-term survival achieved with current treatments, the neurologic, endocrinologic, and cognitive effects are still a great concern in the treatment of medulloblastoma.